mmkobylin/tech_challenge/README.md

 ## Comments

 All the comments regarding code are line above an actual code.
+I decided leaving comments at the first case is enough, instead of commenting on each occurence (such as 'creating column' etc).

 ## Limitations